cisco/cisco-network-puppet-module/README.md

 Name of the cisco_ospf resource.
 Valid value is a string.

 ##### `cost`
 The cost associated with this cisco_interface_ospf instance.
-Valid value is an integer.
+Valid value is an integer or the keyword 'default'.

 ##### `hello_interval`
 The hello_interval associated with this cisco_interface_ospf instance.
 Time